Harold Garfinkel

 Harold Garfinkel (October 29, 1917 – April 21, 2011) was an American sociologist and ethnomethodologist, who taught at the University of California, Los Angeles.
 Having developed and established ethnomethodology as a field of inquiry in sociology, he is probably best known for Studies in Ethnomethodology (1967), a collection of articles.
 Selections from unpublished materials were later published in two volumes: Seeing Sociologically and Ethnomethodology's Program.
+Moreover, during his time at University of Newark, which became Rutgers University, he enrolled in Theory of Accounts, a course that covered accounting and bookkeeping procedures.
+Where from this class "even in setting up an accounting sheet, he was theorizing the various categories into which the numbers would be placed" which furthered his understanding of accountability.

 Biography

 Youth and education

 Harold Garfinkel was born in Newark, New Jersey on October 29, 1917, where he grew up in a Jewish family.
 His father, a furniture dealer, had hoped his son would follow him into the family business, but while he did work with his father, Garfinkel enrolled at the University of Newark to study accounting.
 At the University of Newark, courses were mainly taught by Columbia graduate students, whose theoretical approach guided Garfinkel later on.
 In the summer following graduation, Garfinkel volunteered at a Quaker work camp in Cornelia, Georgia, where he worked with students from diverse backgrounds who demonstrated a wide variety of interests, influencing his decision to later take up sociology as a career.
 While volunteering in Georgia, Garfinkel learned about the sociology program at the University of North Carolina.
 This program specifically focused on public work projects like the one Garfinkel was working on.

-Garfinkel completed his Masters in 1942 at the University of North Carolina at Chapel Hill after writing his thesis on interracial homicide under the supervision of Howard W. Odum.
+Garfinkel completed his master's in 1942 at the University of North Carolina at Chapel Hill after writing his thesis on interracial homicide under the supervision of Howard W. Odum.
 Garfinkel wrote the short story "Color Trouble", which was first published in the journal Opportunity in 1940, and discussed the victimization of segregated black women traveling on a bus in Virginia.
-His short story was based on the actual experience of civil rights attorney and activist Pauli Murray, and her housemate Adelene McBean, while traveling from Washington, D.C. to Murray’s childhood home in Durham, NC.
+His short story was based on the actual experience of civil rights attorney and activist Pauli Murray, and her housemate Adelene McBean, while traveling from Washington, D.C. to Murray's childhood home in Durham, North Carolina.
 With the onset of World War II, he was drafted into the Army Air Corps and served as a trainer at a base in Florida.
 As the war effort wound down he was transferred to Gulfport, Mississippi, where he met his wife and lifelong partner, Arlene Steinback.
+Harold died from congestive heart failure on April 21, 2011, in his home in Los Angeles, leaving his wife Arlene behind.